About Us

 Show Hope completed its financial commitment to New Hope Foundation in the summer of 2020.
 New Hope Foundation remains exceedingly thankful for the years of support and partnership with them.
 Generous supporters have since given generously to be able to continue operating.

-In 2021, reductions were needed to lower expenses, and it is by God’s grace that the work of New Hope Foundation goes on.
-Wonderful staff, priceless children, and generous supporters all contribute to the hope of not only continuing but of being able to care for even more children in the years to come as God wills.
+In 2021, reductions were needed to lower expenses, and it has been by God’s grace that the work of New Hope Foundation was able to carry on.
+Wonderful staff and generous supporters partnered together to bring hope and love to the priceless children.

 The New Hope Foundation mission is: